Please click here for more information on how to access our services.

 Before a veterinary nurse implants a microchip, you will be asked to complete a registration form, from which your details are then submitted to a national database.
 At Leadon Vale Veterinary Centre, all microchips are implanted under the International Standard (ISO) and therefore when travelling with your pet, your cat can be recognised.

-If you are wanting more information, please don't hesitate to contact us and speak with one of our friendly team members.
+If you want more information, please don't hesitate to contact us and speak with one of our friendly team members.

 If you are looking for affordable ways to pay for your cat's treatment, we offer a Pet Health for Life Plan which includes cat microchipping, flea and worm treatment and more!